Skip to contents

 #> # n_female_control <int>, n_male_treat <int>, n_male_control <int>

-Focusing on d=25d=25, lets examine pre-trends.
+Focusing on d=24d=24, lets examine pre-trends.
 We will start with DID of females.
 Generally, valid pre-trend validation tests would behave such that the confidence intervals include 0, and there is no obvious trend in the pre-period, and there is no systematic difference between control groups.
+A valid pre-trend test shows point estimates near zero with confidence intervals covering zero and no systematic trend across pre-treatment event times.

 Note that in the plot below I define control_offset as the difference between the control group dd^\prime and the treatment group dd.
-E.g., for d=25d=25 and d=26d^\prime=26, i.e., the closest not-yet-treated control group at event time e=0e=0, I set control offset to 1.
+E.g., for d=24d=24 and d=25d^\prime=25, i.e., the closest not-yet-treated control group at event time e=0e=0, I set control offset to 1.

 Ribbons present 95% CI based on standard errors clustered at the individual level.